mfouda214/iOS-NetworkingDemo/ReadMe.md

 ## this App is good example for simple networking in iOS

+## this app updated now to give goo practice with CocoaPods

 ## Please use this app for practise Purposes only